cherifbenham/nimbus-newsforge/README.md

 25 09 25
-check the customisability of the system prompt regarfing the input criteria for news ranking / selelction
+check the customisability of the system prompt regarding the input criteria for news ranking / selelction

 since the criteria belong to the daily, no need for the weekly